claudineuwitije/DATA-ANALYST-S-TOOLBOX/README.md

 ## Session I: Getting and Transforming Data
   * Import files into Power BI Desktop from various data sources such as CSV, Excel, Text files etc.
   * Referencing queries to create additional Lookup tables
   * Using Merge Queries to fetch data from other queries
-  * 	reventing queries from loading into Power BI desktop
+  * Preventing queries from loading into Power BI desktop
   * How to prevent some queries from loading to the model.

 ## Session II: Data modelling
   * Creating relationships between the different tables of the data model.